-This page provides answers to frequently asked questions about the College's Admission Ceremony.
+Answers to frequently asked questions about the College's admission ceremonies

 Before your ceremony you are referred to as a Fellow or Member elect – a person who is about to elevated.